-The M.2 Accelerator modules are plugged into the Glacier Point Version 2 (GPv2) card.
-It is a PCIE extension card defined in the Yosemite V2.50 (YV2.50) system.
-Yosemite V2.50 is a system that is modified from Yosemite V2.
-For more details you can refer Yosemite V2.50 hardware specification document.
+The M.2 Accelerator modules will be plugged in to the Glacier Point V2 (GPv2) card, which is a PCIE extension card defined in the Yosemite V2 system.

-Glacier Point V2 card is the carrier card inserted in the Yosemite V2.50 sled.
-The following figure shows the carrier card plugged into slots 1 and 3.
-The carrier card pairs with the twin lake server to form a subsystem.
-Slot 1 and slot 2 are paird each other.
-It is the same as slot 3 and slot 4.
+Glacier Point V2 card is the carrier card inserted in the Yosemite V2 sled.
+It is plugged in slot 1 and 3 in the below graph.
+It pairs with the twin lake server to form a subsystem.
+Slot1 and slot2 are a pair and slot 3 and slot 4 are another pair.

 Figure 2.
-Yosemite V2.50 and Glacier Point V2
+Yosemite V2 and Glacier Point V2 System Drawing

-Previously we designed GPv1 card which is a M.2 carrier card in YV2 system which supports 6x M.2 cards.
-In GPv2 design, we have made the following changes to better support accelerator workload.
+Previously we have designed a Glacier Point V1 card which is a M.2 carrier card in YV2 system which supports 6x M.2 cards.
+In the GPv2 design, we have made several changes to better support accelerator modules.
+The major changes are:

-- Support for up to 12x M.2 cards for each GPv2 card - Add an PCIe Switch to serve fanout function - Include bridge micro-controller to manage the sideband of each M.2 card - Include CPLD to mux UART and JTAG of each module to the debug interface

-• Add power switch to each M.2 card to allow control software to perform complete power cycle of each cards, when system is in operation mode
+- Each GPv2 card can support up to 12x M.2 cards - Added a PCIe Switch to fanout PCIe lanes - Included a bridge micro-controller to manage the sideband of each M.2 card - Included a CPLD to mux UART and JTAG of each module to the debug interface - Added a power switch to each M.2 card to allow control software to perform complete power cycle of each M.2 cards independently when system is in powered on

 PCIe block diagram is listed in Figure 3.
-There is a Microsemi PM8545 PCIe switch to fanout 16 PCIe lanes from USP to support up to 12 PCIe Gen3 x4 links at DSP.
+There is a Microsemi PM8535 PCIe switch to fanout 24 PCIe lanes from USP to support 12 PCIe Gen3 x4 links at DSP.

 Figure 3.
-PCIe Block Diagram on GPv2 Card
+PCIe Block Diagram on GPv2

-The block diagram of SMBus topology in GPv2 system is listed below.
+The block diagram of the SMBus topology in the GPv2 system is listed below.
 M.2_A through L represent the M.2 connectors.
-In this graph, SNOWFLAKE represents for bridge IC, which is a micro-controller that manage GPv2 board.
+In this graph, SNOWFLAKE represents the bridge IC, which is a micro-controller that manages the GPv2 board.
 INA231 is the voltage and current monitor.
 PCA9846PW is the SMBus Mux.